pahanishe/server-that-simulates-errors/README.md

 # Srver that simulates errors :) njoy ;)

-## Simple node/express server for testing that returns:
+## Simple node/express server for testing:
 {
   '[HOST]:1000/': 'not responding ever',
   '[HOST]:1000/404': '404 not found',